-Secondary School Students’ Response to Learning the Concept of Destruction and Transformation of an Artwork into Another Artwork in the Visual Arts Class
+Secondary School Students’ Response to Learning the Concept of the Destruction and Transformation of an Artwork into Another Artwork in the Visual Arts Class

 • Daša Bojc PhD student at the Faculty of Education, University of Ljubljana, Ljubljana, Slovenia